How to repair a surfboard ding

 Forget the old surfers' formula: tape and wax.
 While it might serve as a temporary solution in a pinch, it is definitely not the recommended way to properly fix dings.
 Ready to save your surfboard from the hospital bed?

-First of all, make sure you've cleaned the board.
-Remove sand, wax and salt.
-Squeeze the crack to confirm there's isn't any water inside.
-If it's completely dry, you can carry on.
+2. Squeeze the crack to confirm there's isn't any water inside: if it's completely dry, you can carry on;

 If you own a polyurethane foam surfboard, note that there are excellent ding repair kits on the market.
-For general touches, you can purchase specially formulated UV curing resin for repairing epoxy or polyurethane surfboards.
+For general touches, you can purchase specially formulated UV curing resin for repairing both epoxy and polyurethane surfboards.

-Now, apply the desired amount of resin onto the damaged area.
-Do it in the shade, with a disposable, sturdy instrument - a wooden stick, for example - and make sure to spread the product over the entirety of the ding, pressing out any bubbles, and filling cracks and crevices.
+3. Apply the desired amount of resin onto the damaged area: do it in the shade, with a disposable, sturdy instrument - a wooden stick, for example

 Take a look at the best surfboard ding repair kits.